indico/indico/doc/guides/VideoServicesGuides/EventManager/EventManager.rst

 automatically.

 8. |figure81| button (*connect room* ).
 Press this button
-to launch the Vidyo client in the conferences/session/contribution room.
-In order to have this button enabled the link has to be in a capable Vidyo room.
+to launch the Vidyo client in the conferences/session/contribution physical room.
+In order to have this button enabled the room has to be a capable Vidyo room.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Problems when creating or modifying a Vidyo booking